Brasted Close, London CLT

 Lewisham Citizens held open meetings in late summer 2016 to discuss aspirations and fears about the scheme and to set the criteria for selecting architects.
 Several architects presented to residents at a ‘pick the architect’ event in September 2016.
 Residents chose Archio as their preferred architects.
 Archio spoke to residents on site to begin the design process.
 Approximately 30 residents and 48 students and staff from the neighbouring school attended.
 The community engagement has allowed Archio to develop a scheme addressing the key concerns raised by residents around pedestrian access, overlooking, height, privacy and parking.
 Planning permission for Brasted Close was granted in April 2019.

 Who will live there

 It is anticipated that the homes will be very popular.
-A clear allocations policy will be developed with the council focused around:
+There is a clear allocations policy and process developed with the council focused around: